Cyrus Villanueva

 Cyrus Villanueva (born 20 June 1996), also known mononymously as Cyrus, is an Australian singer from Wollongong, New South Wales.
 He is best known for winning the seventh season of The X Factor Australia in 2015.
 His debut studio album Cyrus was released on 9 December 2015.

 Career

 2015–2018: The X Factor and Cyrus

 In 2015 Cyrus took part in the seventh season of The X Factor Australia.
+He was part of the 'Boys' category and was mentored by Chris Isaak.
 He made it through to the Grand Finale and won the show after singing "Wicked Game".